SiliconMeeple/scalacheck-example/README.md

 sbt test
 ```

-After successfully downloading the necessary libraries, it should end up looking something like the following:
+After successfully downloading the necessary libraries, it should end up with a bunch of failed tests, looking something like the following:

 ![Image of a successful sbt test](/images/scalacheck-example-image.png)